Susan's enthusiasm for the project and for growing food is truly infectious and we can't wait for her to start working with us.

 Feed Bristol about to start

+After more than two years of planning, our new Feed Bristol project is about to start.
+Avon Wildlife Trust has just taken over 7 acres of market gardens at Parkside Nurseries on Frenchay Park Rd in Stapleton.
+Over the next couple of months we will be transforming it in to a place where anyone and everyone can come along and help us grow some tasty, nature friendly food.
 We've got a lot of work to do to transform the site in to a friendly and inspiring place for people.
 We'll be putting in basic facilities like toilets and a special building for training and relaxing as well as creating raised beds for disabled growers, small plots for schools and community groups and ploughing up areas to grow vegetables.

 The land is already good for wildlife with old hedgerows and fruit trees, but we will be making it even better by planting flowery corridors for bees and butterflies and creating a big pond for frogs and toads.
 This will make Feed Bristol an even more exciting and special place to visit and the natural balance should mean that our vegetables do not suffer from too many pests and diseases.